Skip to content

 --modetcp (default) or icmp

---countNumber of probes, default 4
+--countNumber of probes, default 4; CLI range 1-100

 --tcp-portTCP target port, default 80 (tcp mode only)